Free Statistical Software

 - Enhancing Advanced Statistical Skills for Research and Instruction

 They provide instruction for faculty members on topics such as research design, data collection and analysis, and statistical methods and inference that can be used for research or in an instructional setting.
 This is accomplished by presentations, discussions and numerous hands-on applications.
 SPSS (Statistical Package for the Social Sciences) is the software package that is use.
-If interested in these workshops please check the Center for Faculty Excellence web page of the schedule of the summer workshops or contact Dr. Kevin Gross as noted above.
+If interested in these workshops please check the Center for Faculty Excellence web page of the schedule of the summer workshops.

 Inter-university Consortium for Political and Social Research (ICPSR)